Please read this page before completing the Course Proposal Form

 Community & Continuing Education is seeking qualified instructors with expertise in the full range of topic areas to be found in our schedule.
-The best instructor candidates for our program are individuals who combine a sincere interest in community service with a desire to supplement their existing income.
+The best instructor candidates for our program are individuals who have a sincere interest in sharing their expertise with the community.
 Specifically, we look for:

 - Teaching experience (preferably in non-credit adult education)